Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 **Process Explanation:**

-1. **Storage:**
-    - Permanent storage for files and applications.
+1. **Storage:** Permanent storage for files and applications.
-2. **Main Memory (RAM):**
-    - Temporary storage where files and applications are brought for execution.
+2. **Main Memory (RAM):** Temporary storage where files and applications are brought for execution.
-3. **CPU:**
-    - Executes or processes the programs loaded in the main memory.
+3. **CPU:** Executes or processes the programs loaded in the main memory.

 **Example Scenario:**

 - If we have a document file stored in external storage (e.g., HDD or SSD), when we try to open the document, it is loaded into the main memory (RAM).
 - Once the document is in the main memory, the CPU can start executing the necessary instructions to open and display the document in a window.

-> Note

-- Not only files but any data or application to be executed must be brought to the main memory.
+> Not only files but any data or application to be executed must be brought to the main memory.
 The CPU can then perform the required operations on this data.

 Understanding how data structures interact with the CPU, RAM, and storage helps in designing efficient algorithms and optimizing program performance.

-## Data Structure
+## Data Structures

 ### Example: Why We Need Main Memory?